Bashfuscator/Bashfuscator/README.md

 # Bashfuscator

-Bashfuscator is a modular and fully configureable Bash obfuscator.
+Bashfuscator is a modular and fully configurable Bash obfuscator.
 It is currently in heavy development and extremely alpha, be aware of that if you decide to test it.
-If you do want to test it, or want to help with development, head on over to the [documentation](https://bashfuscator.readthedocs.io/en/latest/lib-doc/string_obfuscators.html).
+If you do want to test it, or want to help with development, head on over to the [documentation](https://bashfuscator.readthedocs.io/en/latest).

 ## Disclaimer